-As the first PCI FDDI adapters in the industry, these custom highperformance, low-cost 32-bit adapters feature on-board CPU for SMT processing, DMA chip, and 1 MB buffer.
-Full duplex capability extends bandwidth to 200 Mb/s.
-The device drivers for these products include NetWare, Windows for Workgroups, Windows NT, Windows 95, PATHWORKS, LAN Manager, LAN Server, Banyan VINES client, SCO UNIX, UnixWare, Digital UNIX, and OpenVMS.
-These adapters can be used with PCI-based Alpha, Intel, MIPS, and PowerPC systems.
-Three models are offered: UTP, SAS, and DAS.
+As the first PCI FDDI adapter in the industry, this custom high-performance, low-cost 32-bit adapter features onboard CPU for SMT processing, DMA chip, and 1 MB buffer.
+Full-duplex capability extends bandwidth to 200 Mb/s.
+The device drivers for the DEC FDDIcontroller/PCI adapter include NetWare, Windows for Workgroups, Windows NT, Windows 95, PATHWORKS, LAN Manager, LAN Server, Banyan VINES client, SCO OpenServer, UnixWare, Digital UNIX, and OpenVMS.
+This adapter can be used with PCI-based Alpha, Intel, MIPS, and PowerPC systems.
+Four models are offered: UTP SAS and DAS (DEFPA-UB, DEFPA-MB), and MMF SAS and DAS (DEFPA-AB, DEFPA-DB).
 A Lifetime Warranty is included.

-To order these products, contact an authorized Digital distributor or Digital sales representative.
+To order these products, contact an Authorized Digital Distributor or Digital sales representative.
 For more information, call 800-457-8211 in the U.S. and Canada, 508-692-2562 in other locations, or your local sales office.